aliahmedbd/Single-Touch-Image-view-in-Android/README.md

 # Single Touch Image view in Android

 ### Small description:
-When we want to touch a little image then our mental model want to see that image as big size.
-In this repositiory, you will find how to crate a generic class to make this functionality.
+When we want to touch a little image, our mental model wants to see that image as big size.
+In this repository, you will find how to create a generic class to make this functionality.

 ### Technique:
-1. I have used a class which have 3 constructor to recieve Context, Bitmap, Uri, and Drawable id.
+1. I have used a class which has 3 constructors to receive Context, Bitmap, Uri, and Drawable id.
  ```java
  public SingleTouchPhotoViewer(Context context, Bitmap bitmap) {
         this.context = context;